gesztesigabor/winkorblush/README.md

 # Wink or blush?

 This repository contains programs and data related to the paper _'Wink or blush?
-Pupil-linked brain arousal signals both change and uncertainty during assessment of changing environmental regularities'_
+Pupil-linked phasic arousal signals both change and uncertainty during assessment of changing environmental regularities'_

 ## Experimental scripts